-Let's finally implement the execute method on ThreadPool .
+Let's finally implement the execute method on ThreadPool.
 We'll also change Job from a struct to a type alias for a trait object that holds the type of closure that execute receives.
-As discussed in the ["Creating Type Synonyms with Type Aliases"][creating-type-synonyms-with-type-aliases] section of Chapter 19, type aliases allow us to make long types shorter.
+As discussed in the "Creating Type Synonyms with Type Aliases" section of Chapter 19, type aliases allow us to make long types shorter.
 Look at Listing 20-19.